Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Varian Halloway.md

 **Class:** Fighter

 An unknown to the party except one.
 Varian was part of the Tsurlagol group in Procampur however as [[Isolde Seastone]] said "He left to meet someone in the second sector of the city".
-Nobody knows where he is now.
+Nobody knows where he is now...
+He's dead.

 ![[Varian Halloway-Portrait.png|650]]